harshitsinghai77/streek-data-etl/README.md

 For example `DB_HOST=192.168.29.63`

 This is because localhost is not accessible from inside the Docker container.
-Thus, cliff docker container will not be able to access the Postgres container and the app will crash.
+Thus, streek docker container will not be able to access the Postgres container and the app will crash.

 Change `DB_HOST` in `.env` to point to your IP address and then create a docker image using